ultimatemember/ultimatemember/readme.txt

 = 2.1.6: June 1, 2020 =

+* Enhancements:

+  - Added filter to the field's privacy option for the 3rd-party integrations

 * Bugfixes:

   - Fixed wp-login.php and UM login form validation/errors triggers when using email for login